gthampak/physinet.io/Lit_Review.md

 Lutter, M., Ritter, C., &; Peters, J. (2019, July 10).
 [Deep lagrangian networks: Using physics as model prior for deep learning](https://arxiv.org/abs/1907.04490).

 - A network structure called Deep Lagrangian Networks is presented.
 Previous works seldomly combined NN and differential equations.
 The paper gives an introduction on Lagrangian mechanics and the math of fitting it into NN.
-The team did a 2-dof robot simulation (what's the relationship between double pendulum?) experiment with their NN.
+The team did a 2-degree-of-freedom robot arm simulation, and the Deep Lagrangian Network learnt the physical model of the system.
+The double pendulum is a similar 2-degree-of-freedom problem that is based within classical mechanics.